Irenexzwen/scRNA-seq-analysis/README.md

 The key steps of template switching are that:
 1)  Use olig-dT as primer to reverse transcribe target RNA to get the first cDNA strand with 3-6 added cytocines.
 2)  Add template-switching oligonucleotide（TSO）primer (ii in green, which has a GGG at the beginning, **right now the template become the first cDNA strand**).
 The barcode is in green primer.
-3)  The product is am- plified by single-primer PCR exploiting the template-suppression effect and is then immobilized on beads, fragmented, and A-tailed.
+3)  The product is amplified by single-primer PCR exploiting the template-suppression effect and is then immobilized on beads, fragmented, and A-tailed.
 4)  The Illumina P2 adapter (blue) is ligated to the free end.
 5)  The P1 adapter is introduced in the library PCR step, using a primer tailed with the P1 se- quence (blue)
 6)  The final library is sequenced from the P1 side using a custom primer.